 CarduBlock Edu is an add-on to Arduino, and is a branch of Ardublock.
 As a result, the Arduino IDE is needed.
 This allows CarduBlock Edu to run on any platform (Windows, Mac, or Linux) Arduino runs on.
 This also allows for an easy switch between CarduBlock Edu and Arduino if you want to move from visual programming to text programming.

-- Download and Install Arduino IDE
+- Download and install the Arduino IDE

 - Download CarduBlock Edu